 The Doctoral Symposium invites contributions in the form of Short Research Papers.
 They must be original contributions, must not be under simultaneous publication review elsewhere, the lead author must be a student, and must align with the topics of interest of the symposium.
 Survey/literature review papers are not suitable for publication at DFDS.
 The proceedings of DFDS will be published open access in the ACM International Conference Proceedings Series (ICPS).

-Papers must be written in English, blinded, and must not exceed 6 single-spaced, two-column pages with 1in margins and 10pt font.
+Papers must be written in English, blinded, and must not exceed 6 single-spaced, two-column pages using the ACM template.
 This page limit does NOT include references and appendices, although references and appendices should be limited to one page each to the most extent possible (max 8 pages in total).
 Papers must be submitted as PDF files.
 Higher resolution graphics are required (vector graphics or >300 DPI).
-In case of acceptance, papers must be formatted to conform with the publisher’s style guidelines.
+Authors can prepare their submission using the LaTeX template or the Microsoft Word template.
+In addition, an Overleaf template is available.
+Authors using LaTeX must use the “sigconf” call when using the ACM LaTeX Authoring template:

 All submissions undergo an initial screening by the TPC Chair(s) ensuring relevance to the event and compliance with the submission criteria.
 Once approved, submissions will undergo a “double-blind” review process, therefore, the version submitted for review must not contain the names or affiliations of the authors and should anonymise content that readily identifies them.
-Please note that the Doctoral Symposium submissions will undergo a separate review process compared to the full papers of the main DFRWS EU conference.
+Please note that the Doctoral Symposium submissions will undergo a separate review process (and be published in a separate proceedings) compared to the full papers of the main DFRWS EU conference.

 At least one full DFRWS EU registration per paper is required before submitting the camera-ready version, i.e., before the camera-ready submission deadline.
+Please note, this DFRWS EU registration is separate to any ACM ICPS publishing charge (should it apply).
 Authors MUST present their work in person at the symposium.

 All contributions must be submitted to the Digital Forensics Doctoral Symposium track through the EasyChair site at https://easychair.org/my/conference?conf=dfrwseu2025